 In 1986, a new main stand was built, and six years later, in 1992, a new stand opened on the other side.
 In 2002, the open terraces behind the goals were replaced by small covered pre-fabricated stands.

 The project was hampered by multiple delays, but building works finally started in 2011.
-New problems further postponed completion however, and the stadium is now scheduled to open before the start of the 2013-14 season.
+Despite further delays, the new stadium, by then called Ghelamco Arena, opened in the summer of 2013.